Industry News

 In addition to the installation of solar panels, property owners will be required to conduct energy audits every three years and they must implement at least half of the audit recommendations within three years.

-Property owners have, however, cited high costs of the kits as a hindrance to increased uptake.
+Property owners have, however, cited the high costs of the kits as a hindrance to increased uptake.
 Solar water heaters cost Sh125,000 to Sh150,000 for a residential unit and Sh600,000 to Sh2 million for a commercial building.